-133 and 135 Gower Street, Preston support a single storey rendered brick residence that spans both sites.
-Additional to the residence, 133 supports a clad granny flat in the rear yard, and 135 supports a freestanding small steel shed as the only other buildings on the site.
+133 Gower Street, Preston supports a single storey rendered brick residence that also spans 135 Gower Street.
+The site also supports a clad granny flat in the rear yard.
 Most of the vegetation on the subject site is dominated by exotic ornamental species of low amenity value.
-A small-to-medium Monterey Cypress is the largest tree on the site.
+A small-to-medium-sized Monterey Cypress is growing close to the fenceline on the property to the west of the site (135 Gower).
 All other trees within the boundaries of the site are small and of low amenity value.